 1. Better compensation

 While giving his Keynote speech at REACH Conference, Daniel Pink argues that one of the best uses of money as a motivator is to pay people enough to take the issue of money off the table.
-Ideally, your top performers are employees who know their worth and can change jobs without the need to 'enter' the job search market.
+Ideally, your top performers are employees who know their worth and find a job without the need to 'enter' the job search market.
 One would expect that every company treats its top performers as they would their best customers.

 When your top performers inform you about leaving your company, offering them better compensation shouldn't be your first go-to solution.
 Because you should have done that earlier - don't make them ask for it.
 Again, pay people enough to take the issue of money off the table so that when you suspect that they might be leaving, your first instinct isn't to increase their pay - it's not a sustainable model anyway.

 There is more to compensation than money

 While pay is still one of the most important factors for employees when considering a job change, there have been more and more reports coming out about how employees are being offered a wide range of benefits that go beyond the standard health care, retirement plans and vacation days.

 Employees want a combination of monetary and non-monetary offers that provide them with the ability to live the kind of life they want to live, regardless of where they work.

 2. Lack of flexibility, change in managers or management style

 Top performers want to be more involved in how work is done and when it is done.
 They want more flexibility and autonomy.